SPortabella/SPortabella/README.md

 I have recently finished the Java and Spring bootcamp at the IT ACADEMY.

-I am looking for a job as a Java Web Developer
+I am looking for a job as a Java Junior Web Developer

 ![image](https://github.com/SPortabella/SPortabella/assets/113702881/f5b0fa30-d136-4e25-a447-5a2122b1c086)
 ![spring](https://github.com/SPortabella/SPortabella/assets/113702881/2a520f65-d71d-47b5-9b32-3f52d418b13d)